Fluorescent Light Covers for Migraines

 The cause of migraines is not fully understood.
 But experience and some research indicate that the quality of light may play a role.
 Specifically, blue light seems to trigger or worsen migraines.
 While there are many sources of blue light—sunlight, LEDs, computers, tablets, and phones—fluorescent lights are one of the most ubiquitous blue light emitters.
 Practically every office, retail store, supermarket, and school is awash in blue-tinted fluorescent light.
 For migraine sufferers, this light can be hard to escape.
 That’s why many migraine sufferers run to a dark room at the first sign of a migraine.
 However, there are some ways to minimize the risk of fluorescent light.
-In places where you can control your lighting a bit, fluorescent light covers for migraines may be one possible solution.
+In places where you can control your lighting a bit, decorative light panels for migraines may be one possible solution.

 Blue Light and Migraines